-From the above, one of the simplest things we can do for our physical and mental health is to stop ruining the circadian rhythm.
+From the above, one of the simplest things we can do for our physical and mental health is to stop destroying the circadian rhythm.
 It is the easiest way to destroy it by working late into the night with white artificial light that shifts the rhythm of sleep and waking more and more forward to the wound.
-In the worst case, we wake up in the room in the morning without natural light, so we do not even have the morning sun compensation to help partially correct the shift caused by evening artificial lighting.
+In the worst case, we wake up in the room in the morning without natural light, so we do not even have the morning sun compensation to help partially reverse the shift caused by evening artificial lighting.
 It soon happens that we want to sleep later in the evening and we get up early in the morning.
 After two weeks of such a regime, we can get into sleeping while taking a white morning and waking up at three in the afternoon (I'm talking about experience).
 We can also get to the same situation by air to the east - perhaps to Australia.
 In the opposite direction, the relative shift of biorhythms is of course the opposite.

 Rhythm of Sleep and Wakefulness - How to Keep It

 The main rule of maintaining a stable sleep and wake cycle is to go out 8 hours before the planned morning wake.
 Even if we do not want to sleep.
-We do not have to interrupt work or fun, we do not have to go to bed and we do not have to take hypnotics, but we have to remove all artificial light from where we are.
+We do not have to interrupt work or entertainment, we do not have to go to sleep and we do not have to take hypnotics, but we have to remove all artificial light from where we are.
 Short light (even for 3 minutes) biorhythm destroys us just as much as if we were shining an hour.
 More precisely, short lightning will completely abolish the effect of darkness that we have previously maintained with effort.
 Only weak red or yellowish light is permitted without a blue and white component.
 When working in the dark in the computer, set the colors in the style of the red-black terminal.
 White light illumination must be shorter 30 seconds, the shorter the better.
 From the point of view of biorhythms, the most suitable red night lamps for the room, toilet and bathroom.
 The advantage is when the room we sleep in has the morning sun.
-This is why the bedroom windows should be out to the east.
+That's why the bedroom's windows should be east.
 When we use only the lights in the colors of the fire that our inner man is used to in the evening, we will keep the circadian rhythms in normal.
 But when our rhythm deviates, we must actively push it back.

 Yes, even the hard way of the alarm works, but ...